extrabacon/rest-collection-stream/README.md

 The following options are also enforced:
 - `json` - always **true**, only JSON APIs are supported at the moment and the response body is always parsed as such
-- `headers` - HTTP compression is enabled by default via `Accept-Encoding` - a nicety if you are pulling thousands of documents from your host
+- `headers` - HTTP compression is enabled by default via `Accept-Encoding` - a nicety if you are pulling thousands of documents from the API servers

 ### Streaming objects from the response